willhowes/makers_portfolio_and_notes/week_1.md

     * BEHAVIOUR - the methods that interact with the internal array.
   * [Single Responsibility Principal](https://thoughtbot.com/blog/back-to-basics-solid).
 A method should do one thing only.
 If it does more than one, refactor using additional methods.

-2. Further TDD practice to reinforce following a slow a methodical process. -60mins
+2. ODD concepts

-3. If more time have a look again at debugging_1.
+3. Further TDD practice to reinforce following a slow a methodical process. -60mins

 4. For pair programming, try to not to feel rushed when in the driver role.